scheb/yahoo-finance-api/README.md

 scheb/yahoo-finance-api
 =======================

 This is a PHP client for Yahoo Finance API.

-It provides easy access to stock quotes via Yahoo's [YQL API] (http://developer.yahoo.com/yql/).
+It provides easy access to stock quotes via Yahoo's [YQL API] (http://developer.yahoo.com/yql/) and other non-official APIs.

+**WARNING:** The non-official APIs (search, historical data) cannot be assumed stable and might break any time.
+So use them at your own risk.

 ## Installation